psychemedia/storytelling-notes/hunting_of_the_snark.md

 But a Snark,  [of the like] we might lovingly gaze,
 ⁠We have never beheld till now!

-*And at that point, he started to describe the distinguishing features of a Snark: its bland taste. its habit of getting up late, and eating breakfast at tea-time, its inability to take a joke, its peculiar fondness for bathing machines, and its stong sense of ambition, or perhaps, lack of it.*
+*And at that point, he started to describe the distinguishing features of a Snark: its bland taste. its habit of getting up late, and eating breakfast at tea-time, its inability to take a joke, its peculiar fondness for bathing machines, and its strong sense of ambition, or perhaps, lack of it.*

 ["Now, listen", he said,] it next will be right
 ⁠To describe each particular batch: